Amazon moves Lord of the Rings Season 2 from New Zealand to UK

 A project involving The Lord of the Rings would fit right in with Amazon’s aim to reach a more mainstream audience.
 With Warner Bros. reportedly shopping around a series based on the novels, it is no surprise that Amazon has emerged as the frontrunner in a competitive bidding situation.

-The negotiations mark a significant improvement in the relationship between Warner Bros., which produced Peter Jackson’s The Lord of the Rings films (pictured above), and the Tolkein estate, after they settled a long-running lawsuit in July, which revolved around the use of characters from the films in various games.
+The negotiations mark a significant improvement in the relationship between Warner Bros., which produced Peter Jackson’s The Lord of the Rings films (pictured above), and the Tolkien estate, after they settled a long-running lawsuit in July, which revolved around the use of characters from the films in various games.
 Variety reports that Bezos himself is involved in the negotiations with Warner Bros., although talks are still in the early stages.